tassamoo/Web-Development-Self-Learning/README.md

-This repository contains the progress of my journey in exploring web developmemt.
+This repository contains the progress of my journey in exploring web development.